 Security: Because making P2PK transactions makes the public key visible to the network, there is one less layer of security between a potential hacker and the private key.

-If the hacker has only a user’s address, they would need to break encryption twice to reveal the private key— once to get from the address to the public key (breaking the both the SHA-256 and RIPEMD-160 algorithms), and then once again to get from the private key to the public key (breaking ECDSA encryption).
+If the hacker has only a user’s Bitcoin wallet address, they would need to break encryption twice to reveal the private key— once to get from the address to the public key (breaking both the SHA-256 and RIPEMD-160 algorithms), and then once again to get from the private key to the public key (breaking ECDSA encryption).
 If the hacker already knows the public key, there is one less step to reaching the private key and stealing the funds.
 In reality, this is still impossible to do.
 Bitcoin network’s Elliptic Curve Digital Signature Algorithm (ECDSA) is considered to be highly secure.

 The long-term challenge is how to protect ECDSA against advances in quantum computing that could eventually enable someone to ‘crack’ the code’ (e.g. reverse engineer the correct private key).
 Various development teams are working towards creating a quantum secure blockchain to defend against the future development of quantum computers.
 When that day comes, P2PK format wallets are expected to be the most vulnerable of all script types.

 Public Key Length: Having to use a public key is inconvenient for sending and receiving BTC payments.
 Although public addresses are also long alphanumeric strings of 26-34 characters, public keys are longer by comparison at 64 characters.
 They also don’t have built-in error checks.
-This may slightly increase the possibility for errors when typing or copy/pasting public keys on computers or mobile devices.
+This may slightly increase the possibility of errors when typing or copy/pasting public keys on computers or mobile devices.

 Is P2PK Still Used Today?